ceramicnetwork/js-ceramic/docs-dev/quickstart-daemon.md

 `ceramic daemon`

+## Configuration

+The default configuration file is located at

+`$HOME/.ceramic/daemon.config.json`

+For more information about the configuration options see [Server Configurations](https://composedb.js.org/docs/0.5.x/guides/composedb-server/server-configurations)

-## Develop on Ceramic
+## Develop on Ceramic using ComposeDB

-See [Launch a local Ceramic Node](https://developers.ceramic.network/build/cli/installation/) for more information about configuring your new ceramic node.

 See [ComposeDB on Ceramic](https://composedb.js.org/) for a guide on how to build interoperable applications on Ceramic using ComposeDB.